 The information reported on the FAFSA is used to determine an Expected Family Contribution (EFC), which is calculated by a formula established by the U. S. Congress.
-This number is used in determining eligibility for the Federal Pell Grant and other federal and state aid.
+This number is used in determining eligibility for federal and state aid.
 The EFC is subtracted from the Cost of Attendance to determine financial need.